falegre05/toggl-backend/README.md

 }
 ```

+There are also things that I would have liked to do better, like retrieving the results of inserts and updates in a more efficient way.
+It is the first time I work with sqlite and I don't know how to do or use the RETURNING statement present in PostgresQL or if there is something similar here.
+I have not included unit tests because the code is very simple and almost the only thing I do is to access the database, so it would not be too interesting to test.

 ## Homework statement

 The goal of this assignment is to see how familiar you are with developing APIs in Go.
 We tried to pick a task that is similar to what you would do at Toggl Hire, while keeping it minimal so you can finish it in a short time.